KaemonIsland/warlock-ui/src/designSystem/spacing/Spacing.md

-# Sizing 📐
+# Spacing 📐

 ## Usage

-Sizing is used to define the sizes of fonts, padding, margins etc.
+Spacing is used to define the sizes of fonts, padding, margins etc.

 It's a predefined system that is a part of the theme that can be accessed from themeProvider.
 It is also exported as formatSize globally.